Para leer este hoja informativa en español, presione aquí.

 At 28 or so I got really sick and so he gave me the test and put me in the hospital and came the next day to tell me I had AIDS...
 I was devastated...
 My husband passed away in 2005, and that was the beginning of my end in that world so I just wanted to die...
 In 2006, I got into recovery.
 I went to a drug treatment program and that was the best decision I ever made in my life.
 It allowed me to work on my issues regarding my HIV and my substance abuse and my abuse as a child.

 The good news is that, even if you have experienced recent or past traumatic life experiences, these events do not have to determine your destiny.
 It is possible to heal from trauma, to establish a sense of safety in your life, and to change the health of your body, mind, and relationships.

 First, it is important to understand that you do not have to do this alone.
-There may be professionals in your community who have specific training on trauma recovery who can help you; to search in the US, click here.
+There may be professionals in your community with training in trauma recovery who can help you.
 There may be support groups you can attend to meet others who are recovering from trauma.
 These groups provide safe and supportive environments where you can discuss how trauma has impacted your life and learn from others' journeys of recovery.
-Online communities (e.g., A Girl Like Me) and groups also exist as good sources of connection, information, and support.
+Online communities (e.g., A Girl Like Me) and groups are also good sources of connection, information, and support.

-In addition, online resources like this one can provide you and your family members with information about trauma and recovery.
-Lastly, there are organizations dedicated to trauma recovery and the social justice issue of violence against women and girls with which you can connect.
+In addition, online resources such as this one can provide you and your family members with information about trauma and recovery.
+Lastly, you can connect with organizations dedicated to trauma recovery and the social justice issue of violence against women and girls.
 You may find it helpful and empowering to volunteer your time with one of these organizations, and to use your own experiences as a way to help others who have similar life experiences.

 The Well Project would like to thank Erin Falvey of Christie's Place for her assistance with this article.